altanlabs/altan-ui/packages/database/README.md

 # @altanlabs/database

 A robust TypeScript-based database integration package for the Altan ecosystem.
-This package provides flexible and powerful utilities for configuring and managing database connections, interacting with backend APIs via axios, integrating Redux state management, and more.
-It is designed to work seamlessly in React applications.
+This package provides flexible and powerful utilities for configuring and managing database connections, interacting with backend APIs via axios, and integrating Redux state management in React applications.
+The library relies on explicit, prop-based configuration and a single axios instance that's injected into your Redux async thunks.

 ---